-- The Northeast Beginning Farmers Project is offered through Cornell University in Ithaca, NY.
-It is housed at the Cornell Small Farms Program and funded by the USDA's Beginning Farmers and Ranchers Development Program.
+- The Small Farms Program is offered through Cornell University in Ithaca, NY and is funded by the USDA's Beginning Farmers and Ranchers Development Program.
 They offer online courses, a website full of resources, including a guide to farming in NY and farming videos, and host events.
 Although based in NY, they are reaching out to form collaborations with other organizations in the Northeast.

 - The New England Small Farm Institute offers a course called Exploring the Small Farm Dream, geared toward getting new farmers off on the right foot with their business.
 Even if you're not in New England, you can work through the book in a self-study format for free.

-- Start2farm.gov includes financing information, but it's more than that.
-It's a comprehensive farming tutorial for those who are brand new to small-scale farming.
+- The USDA website has many resources for new farmers including financing information and a comprehensive farming tutorial for those who are brand new to small-scale farming.

 You'll Need a Business Plan